MY BEAUTIFUL LAUNDRETTE — CLASSIC FILM PICK

 In his breakout film role, Daniel Day Lewis plays Johnny, a homeless dyed-hair thug who squats in whatever empty house he can access.
-Second-story windows are not a problem.
-Johnny's friend since childhood Omar (Gordon Warnecke) lives with his ailing Marxist father Hussein (Roshan Seth), who wallows in alcoholic depression over his wife's recent train-track suicide.
+Second-story windows are not a problem for the agile petty criminal.
+Johnny's childhood friend Omar (Gordon Warnecke) lives with his ailing Marxist father Hussein (Roshan Seth), who wallows in alcoholic depression over his wife's recent train-track suicide.
 The offending train runs just outside their apartment window as a constant reminder of the tragedy.